gioele/git-collab-guide/guide.en.md

     Unpacking objects: 100% (17/17), done.
     Checking connectivity... done.

-Git has now downloaded a copy of our own repository in a directory of our computer.
-In git terms we just cloned our remote repository into our local repository (It is slightly confusing, isn't it?
+Git has now downloaded a copy of our own repository in a directory in our computer.
+In git terms we just cloned our _remote repository_ into our _local repository_ (It is slightly confusing, isn't it?
 It will be clearer later.)

 Let's move into this newly created directory and see what is inside it.